eulis01/cryptocli/README.md

 "The quotes are from https://coinmarketcap.com and are updated every reload of the app."
 ```

-type Y to see Top 15 Crypto of the day
+type a number 1 to 15 to see more details.
-Type N to Exit

 ## Development